pensando/pensando-elk/docs/overview.rst

     + `Zeek <https://zeek.org/>`_: Configurable packet stream reader that converts ERSPAN III logs to events and alerts

-.. seealso:: For more information on each of the components in Pensando-ELK, visit the :ref:`components`

 To use pensando-elk, you only need a CentOS 8 or Ubuntu 18.04 server/VM with the following minimums: